-Room Type this informational parameter indicates the type and calibration of the mixing
+Room Type this informational parameter indicates the type and calibration of the mixing room used for the final audio mixing session.

-MixLevel the Surround Down mix Level parameter indicates the nominal Lo/Ro down mix
+MixLevel the Surround Down mix Level parameter indicates the nominal Lo/Ro down mix level of the Surround channel(s) with respect to the Left and Right channels

-DolbySurnd the Dolby Surround Mode parameter indicates whether or not a two-channel optimize Center and Surround channel levels for use in stereo down mix mode
+DolbySurnd the Dolby Surround Mode parameter indicates whether or not a two-channel optimize Center and Surround channel levels for use in stereo down mix mode for any two-channel programmes.